ericmcdaniel/es6-amd-library/README.md

 ### Usage

+Write your JS in ES6 in the /src/ folder.

 This library is flexible enough to work as an inline **\<script\>** declaration, **Require.js** module, or in this case as a **Node.js** module: